First Luso-Malabarese War: Siege of Cochin, 1504

 19th century lithograph of the victory of Duarte Pacheco at Cochin.

 When Afonso and Francisco de Albuquerque departed on 27 February and 6 February respectively they left behind Duarte Pacheco Pereira at the command of Fort Manuel with one carrack, 2 caravels, 2 longboats and 90 to 150 men, all of whom had volunteered.
 Ships would not arrive from Europe for eight months and many believed the garrison would not survive the ordeal.

 In March the Zamorin approached Cochin with 50,000 men among Nairs and Muslim warriors, 300 war elephants and 200 vessels.
 The Trimumpara urged the Portuguese to seek refuge in Arabia so he could submit to the Zamorin but Pereira refused and told the raja that they would die defending him if necessary.

 Until the arrival of reinforcements, Pereira managed "a brilliant strategic victory".
 Cochin was located at the tip of a peninsula surrounded by salt-water creeks and channels, crossable only in a few narrow fording points, which were blocked with stockades, lines of sharpened stakes and caltrops.
 Pereira was one of, if not the first to observe the close relationship between the lunar phases and tides and thus could predict when the fordings were open for crossing.
-The celebrated heroics of the minuscule Portuguese garrison commanded by Duarte Pacheco Pereira in the defense of Cochin throughout 4 months in the marshy landscape around the Vembanad lagoon constitute one of the most spectacular exploits in Portuguese history.
-Kept up to date by reliable intelligence, Pereira was able to anticipate, ambush, bottle-neck and inflict severe defeats upon the numerous but under-equipped and inflexible army of the Zamorin, whose nairs came under heavy fire at every attack.
+The defense of Cochin by the Portuguese garrison commanded by Duarte Pacheco Pereira throughout 4 months in the marshy landscape around the Vembanad lagoon is considered a notable event in Portuguese history.
+Kept up to date by intelligence, Pereira was able to anticipate, ambush, bottle-neck and inflict defeats upon the army of the Zamorin, whose nairs came under heavy fire at every attack.
 Cholera broke out in the camp of his large army and after seven failed assaults the Zamorin withdrew in July 1504.